aprilweilab/grgl/doc/ts_convert.rst

 - All Mutations from the TS are copied into the GRG.
 Mutations in the TS can have no samples reachable beneath them (due to recurrent mutations "blocking" them), and these are copied into the GRG as a :py:class:`pygrgl.Mutation` with no associated node in the graph.
+- Recurrent mutations are copied over as-is.
+This means that two mutations with the same position, but different derived alleles, are in the same tree, affecting the same subset of samples.
+The GRG will contain both of these Mutation nodes (even if one matches the reference) and the path between the mutations should also be maintained.
+Many calculations (such as the example allele frequency calculation shown in the documentation) do not adjust for this case, so a few sites will have approximate values when recurrent mutations are present.

 The following properties of a tree sequence are *not* maintained when converted to a GRG: